LaunchCodeEducation/java-web-development/src/chapters/classes-part2/special-methods.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You’ll often want to implement ``equals()`` yourself.
 When you do, be sure you understand the best practices around how the method should behave.
-Unfortunately, these are `not so simple <https://www.sitepoint.com/implement-javas-equals-method-correctly/>`__.
+These are `a little more involved <https://www.sitepoint.com/implement-javas-equals-method-correctly/>`__ compared to coding a new ``toString`` method.

 In fact, the ``equals()`` method we defined above isn’t very good by most Java programmers’ standards.
 Let’s improve it.